Critical illness insurance for Canadians, improved

 Canadians without an emergency fund

-How much critical illness insurance do I need?
+How much critical illness coverage do I need?

-How much critical illness insurance you need depends on the size of your emergency fund.
+How much critical illness insurance coverage you need depends on the size of your emergency fund.

 Experts usually recommend having three to six months' worth of post-tax income.
 You may not need critical illness insurance if you have this much available in cash.